Training Artificial Intelligence with Real Heart: Legitimize, Confirm, Reinforce

 1. Legitimize the need.

-We want customers to know we care.
-Just like compassionate humans, our chatbots can show this care by simply acknowledging there is a need and a desire to help.
-We don’t have to promise we can solve the problem, just make it clear we know there is one.
+Above all, we want customers to know we care.
+Like compassionate humans, our chatbots can show this care by simply acknowledging there is a need and a desire to help.
+We don’t have to promise we can solve the problem.
+At this point, we just need to make it clear we know there is one.
 If sentiment analysis is available, adding that detail is even better.

 Standard – All businessBetter – legitimize the needBest – legitimize with sentiment analysis